Sheila Parker

 Sheila Parker MBE (née Porter; born 1947) is an English former international football defender.
 In November 1972 she captained the England women's national football team in their first official match, a 3–2 win over Scotland in Greenock.
 Parker was announced as an inductee to the English Football Hall of Fame in May 2013.

-Early life
+Early and personal life

 Parker grew up in Chorley, Lancashire and played football with the boys at school.
+Parker's granddaughter, Chloe, plays for Fleetwood Town.

+Club career

 In June 1961, 13-year-old Parker played her first match for Dick, Kerr's Ladies.